-Name Position MR JOSÉ IGNACIO SÁNCHEZ GALÁN Chairman & CEO MR JOSÉ SAINZ ARMADA General Finance, Control and IVIR JOSE SAINZ ARIVIADA Resources Director (CFO)
+Name Position MR JOSÉ IGNACIO SÁNCHEZ GALÁN Executive Chairman MR JOSÉ SAINZ ARMADA Finance, Control and Corporate Development Director (CFO)

-The Iberdrola group has established a certification process by which those responsible for financial information in the different areas of the Company (i.e. those responsible for the subholding companies and global corporate areas) certify that: (i) the financial information they deliver to Iberdrola for purposes of consolidation does not contain any material errors or omissions and provides a fair view of the results and the financial condition within their area of responsibility, and (ii) they are responsible for establishing the Internal Control Over Financial Reporting (ICFR) system within their area of responsibility and have found, upon evaluation, that the system is effective.
+Iberdrola has established a certification process by which those responsible for financial information in the different areas of the Iberdrola group (i.e. those responsible for the country subholding companies and global corporate areas) certify that: (i) the financial information they deliver to the Company for purposes of consolidation does not contain any material errors or omissions and provides a fair view of the results and the financial condition within their area of responsibility, and (ii) they are responsible for establishing the Internal Control over Financial Reporting System (ICFRS) system within their area of responsibility and have found that the system is effective.
 The text of these certifications is inspired by the form of certification established in Section 302 of the U.S. Sarbanes-Oxley Act.

-The culmination of the process is a joint certification that the chairman & CEO and the CFO submit to the Board of Directors.
+The culmination of the process is a joint certification that the executive chairman and the CFO submit to the Board of Directors.

-The process is carried out by means of electronic signature in a software application which manages the areas of responsibility and time periods and which serves as a repository of all the documentation generated, allowing for periodic review by the supervision and control bodies of the group.
+The process is carried out by means of electronic signature in a software application which manages the areas of responsibility and time periods and which serves as a repository of all the documentation generated, allowing for periodic review by the supervision and control bodies of the Iberdrola group's companies.